How to Install AWS CLI on Arch Linux

 aws ec2 describe-instances

-Filter for running instances only and display as a table:
+Filter for running instances and display the response as a table:

 aws ec2 describe-instances --filters "Name=instance-state-name,Values=running" --output table